Updated Thursday, August 16, 3:46 p.m.

 Damage To Homes And Structures: The fire has destroyed 147 homes and 118 other buildings, according to Cal Fire.
 It has damaged another 13 homes and 23 buildings.
 1,025 structures remained threatened.

-Deaths: Cal Fire announced Monday night that a Utah firefighter died in connection with the Mendocino Complex fires.
+Deaths: Cal Fire announced Monday night that Utah firefighter Matthew Burchett died in connection with the Mendocino Complex fires.

 Evacuation Shelters: Evacuation shelters have been set up for residents of the three counties impacted by the fires.

 - Twin Pine Casino at 22223 CA-29, Middletown